HISTORY 216: MODERN EUROPE

 d) Remembering World War II Seminar Note or Revolution 1989 Reading Response (10%)

 The final assignment will provide you with the choice of either researching and then writing about a specific topic connected with World War II (2+ double-spaced pages) or analyzing the third course book, Victor Sebestyen's history of the fall of the Berlin Wall and the collapse of the Soviet empire (2+ double-spaced pages).
 Purchase and reading of the Revolution 1989 book if optional for those students who opt to analyze a World War II topic.

 There is no mid-term but there will be a final exam in which you will be asked to write mini-essays about some key historical figures and events.
 A detailed preparation sheet will be handed out well before the exam date.

-The class participation grade will be based upon attendance; pre-class preparation; and the willingness to contribute thoughtfully to full-class and small-group discussion.
+The class participation grade will be based upon attendance; pre-class preparation; and the willingness to contribute thoughtfully to full-class, small-group, and on-line discussion.
 Although attendance is not required, I will take roll, and those who are not in class regularly will receive a poor grade for this component of the course.
 I would like to encourage a classroom environment in which all are eager to share their ideas and in which lectures are accompanied by thoughtful dialogue.

 Assigning class participation grades can be quite arbitrary.
 When I assign participation grades at the end of the semester, I place each student in one of three following categories: